JavaanseHZ/pulumi-aws-lambda-infra/README.md

 - build pipeline

 Currently the deployment artifact used is generated directly in the infrastructure code.
+This means the application repo is not really used yet.

-In a prodcution setup, main branches would be protected.
+In a prodcution setup, the main branches would be protected.

 ### Pulumi